Observational implications of cosmologically coupled black holes: Merger rate calculation

-Here $f, \Tilde{h}$ represents the redshifted gravitational wave frequency and the redshifted gravitational waveform of the merger product in the frequency domain, assuming the source to be non-spinning, face-on, and perfectly aligned with the detectors.
+To determine the detectable rate from the above-described intrinsic rate, the detection probability of each merger event needs to be calculated.
+For this, we use the gravitational waveform synthesis tool \textsc{Riroriro} \citep{riroriro} and provide a brief summary of the methodology in the following.
+Assuming an isotropic source distribution (valid at the cosmological scale considered here), the probability of detection $p_{_d}$ for each merger event in $\mathcal{R_{\rm intr}}$ is where $\rho_{\rm opt}$ is the signal-to-noise ratio of a gravitational waveform at the location of the detector, assuming optimum alignment and takes the form Here $f, \Tilde{h}$ represents the redshifted gravitational wave frequency and the redshifted and Fourier-transformed gravitational waveform of the BBH, assuming the source to be non-spinning, face-on, and perfectly aligned with the detectors.
 Considering spin would lead to a larger value of $\rho_{\rm opt}$ as such, we might underestimate the detection rate for certain systems.
 The more massive black holes would have a lower merger frequency.
-Thus, we set $f_{\rm min} = 1$ Hz while $f_{\rm max}$ cutoff is set near the conclusion of the ringdown phase. $S(f)$ is the power spectral density of the noise in a detector, and we use the O3-run sensitivity noise curve.
+Thus, we set $f_{\rm min} = 1$ Hz while $f_{\rm max}$ cutoff is set near the conclusion of the ringdown phase. $S(f)$ is the power spectral density of the noise in a detector, where we use the O3-run sensitivity noise curve.

 We utilize a lower limit of $\rho = 8$ for detectability.
 This is in contrast to the $p_{\rm astro} > 1/2$ criteria (probability of the gravitational wave signal being of astrophysical origin) used by LVK for a secure detection which might, in some cases, lead to a confident detection even when $\rho < 8$.